AATechCulture/WeSmart/README.md

 * Backend: Built with Flask, the backend handles server-side logic, processes data, and serves RESTful APIs.
 It is hosted on Heroku, ensuring scalability and seamless integration with Firebase Firestore for data storage.
 * AI Model Integration: The ChatGPT API analyzes teacher reviews to provide personalized, context-aware recommendations for students, leveraging prompt engineering for accurate and relevant outputs.

+## APIS USED

+Internal APIs:

+1.)
+Student Management APIs:

+* Fetch all students in a class (GET /students).
+* Add a new student (POST /students).

+2.)
+Teacher Review and Recommendation APIs:

+* Submit a teacher’s review (POST /review).

+3.)
+Generate personalized learning materials based on a review (POST /generate-material).
+Recommendation Retrieval:

+* Fetch stored recommendations for a student (GET /recommendations/<student_id>).

+External APIs:

+The backend integrates the ChatGPT API to power intelligent, context-aware recommendations

 User Stories
 * Student